openhwgroup/core-v-xif/docs/source/x_ext.rst

 Offloaded instructions are speculative; |processor| has not necessarily committed to them yet and might decide to kill them (e.g. because they are in the shadow of a taken branch or because they are flushed due to an exception in an earlier instruction).
-Via the commit interface the core will inform the |coprocessor| about whether an offloaded instruction will either need to be killed or whether the core will guarantee that the instruction is no longer speculative and is allowed to be commited.
+Via the commit interface the core will inform the |coprocessor| about whether an offloaded instruction will either need to be killed or whether the core will guarantee that the instruction is no longer speculative and is allowed to be committed.

 In case an accepted offloaded instruction is a load or store, then the |coprocessor| will use the load/store unit(s) in |processor| to actually perform the load or store.
 The |coprocessor| provides the memory request transaction details (e.g. virtual address, write data, etc.) via the memory request interface and |processor|